 The flu virus is spread mainly through tiny droplets of secretions from infected people when they cough, sneeze or talk and can infect other people close by.
-Less commonly a person can also get infected by touching surfaces or objects that have been recently touched by a patient, and have the virus on it, and then touching their face, nose or eyes.
+Less commonly a person can also get infected by touching surfaces or objects that have been recently touched by a patient, and have the virus on it, and then touching their face, nose, or eyes.

 Why is vaccination important?

-The best prevention against influenza virus, although not 100% effective, is getting an influenza vaccine yearly.
+The best prevention against the influenza virus, although not 100% effective, is getting an influenza vaccine yearly.
 Annual flu vaccination is recommended by the Centre of Disease Control and Prevention (CDC) for everyone aged 6 months or older.
 The flu vaccine has proven to have many benefits such as reducing the risk of getting the flu, hospitalization, and also the risk of flu-related deaths in children.